100 Notable alumni of

 -

-John Francis Welch Jr. was an American business executive, chemical engineer, and writer.
-He was Chairman and CEO of General Electric (GE) between 1981 and 2001.
+John Francis Welch Jr. was an American business executive.
+He was chairman and CEO of General Electric (GE) between 1981 and 2001.

 -